Clara's Way

 After I've nailed the character profiles, I create a playlist to set the mood.
 The right song immediately draws me into a character's mind so I act and think like her or him.
 I also use pictures to guide me on the writing journey.
 Having these audio and visual prompts transport me mentally to wherever I need to go to write a credible story.

-Here are a few of the images that inspired Clara's Way.
+Here are some images that inspired Clara's Way.
 Enjoy the slideshow!

 After I've nailed the character profiles, I create a playlist to set the mood.
 The right song immediately draws me into a character's mind so I act and think like her or him.
 I also use pictures to guide me on the writing journey.
 Having these audio and visual prompts transport me mentally to wherever I need to go to write a credible story.

-Here are a few of the images that inspired Clara's Way.
+Here are some images that inspired Clara's Way.
 Enjoy the slideshow!

 Reviews & Recognition